Severus Snape and the Muggle

 Harry thought his head would explode, he was so embarrassed.
 Erin looked a little chagrined.
-'Sorry, Harry.
-I always start talking before I put my brain into gear.
-I didn't mean to embarrass you.'
+"Sorry, Harry.
+I have a terrible habit of talking before I put my brain into gear.
+I didn't mean to embarrass you."

-He had just put his glass back on the table when a sleek, small cat jumped up onto the chair next to him.
+Harry had just put his glass back on the table when a sleek, small cat jumped up onto the chair next to him.
 Harry smiled and reached across and stroked her head.
 When she gently butted his hand, he transferred his attention to under her chin where he scratched until she began to purr loudly and contentedly.
-She was very pretty with pumpkin coloured eyes, and she was jet black.
-She also had a luxurious bottlebrush tail that Crookshanks would be envious of.
+She was very pretty, jet black with pumpkin coloured eyes.
+She also had a luxurious bottlebrush tail that Crookshanks would have been envious of.

-'She's beautiful,' said Harry, grinning at the cat.
-'Pumpkin's a perfect name for her with those orange eyes.'
+"She's beautiful" said Harry, grinning at the cat."Pumpkin's a perfect name for her with those eyes."

-'My exact sentiments when I first saw her.
-It could be nothing else but Pumpkin.'
+"That's just what I thought when I first saw her.
+She had to be Pumpkin."
 Harry laughed.
 He kept his eyes on the cat for a few seconds before glancing up through his messy, still slightly sweaty fringe.
 He was curious.